Recommend or not recommend - that's the question!

 Recommendations are definitely our goal in networking, or as many call it - the bottom line.

-In the end, if no one will recommend us, there will be no referrals and customers will not come.
+In the end, if no one recommends us, there will be no referrals and customers will not come.

 But ... as strange as it sounds - don't ask for it!